 NICU Parent Support

 Having a baby in the Neonatal Intensive Care Unit (NICU) can be very difficult.
-Our team in the NICU supports parents and families through our family-integrated approach to newborn care.
+Our team supports parents and families through a family-integrated approach to newborn care.

-We also offer the following support programs and information resources for parents.
+We also offer a range of support programs and information resources for parents.

 NICU parent classes

-We provide classes on topics such as infant growth and nutrition, neonatal development and the medical aspects of prematurity.
+We offer classes on infant growth and nutrition, neonatal development and the medical aspects of prematurity.

 A monthly calendar of classes will be posted on your baby's door.
 For more information, call 416-586-4800 ext 8679.